Mortgages for older borrowers

 What’s the maximum age for a mortgage?

-There’s no set maximum age for when you can get a mortgage.
+There’s no set maximum age to be able to get a mortgage.
 But most lenders have their own age limits.

 Limits might apply to:

-your age when you take out a mortgage (normally 65 to 70)
+your age when you take out a mortgage (often 65 to 70)

 the age you’ll be at the end of the mortgage (usually 70 to 85)

-Most age limits relate to the maximum age at the end of a mortgage.
+Most age limits relate to how old you'll be at the end of a mortgage.

 These age limits can make getting a mortgage tricky even if you’re middle aged.

-For example, if you’re 45 you may struggle to take out a 30 year mortgage as you’ll be 75 before you pay off the loan if you don’t switch your mortgage.
+For example, if you’re 45 you may struggle to take out a 30 year mortgage.
+This is because you’ll be 75 before you pay off the loan if you do not switch your mortgage.

 That would make you too old for Barclays and RBS.